Best Online Degrees in Special Education 2026

 Let's take a closer look at some of the core courses you can expect to encounter in an online bachelor's degree in special education:

-This is an interactive course that looks at the history of teaching through policies and laws.
+- Educational Policies and Laws: This is an interactive course that looks at the history of teaching through policies and laws.
 You'll be tasked with understanding the social, historical, and cultural issues that have contributed to the American education and school systems.

-This course looks at the different ways technology can improve a learning environment, including the use of assisted devices.
+- Educational Technology for Teaching and Learning: This course looks at the different ways technology can improve a learning environment, including the use of assisted devices.
 You'll not only look at effective hardware and software technologies in the classroom but also investigate the ethical use of those technologies for children with special needs.

-The inclusive classroom refers to the strategies for teaching and developing children in a special education environment.
+- The Inclusive Classroom: The inclusive classroom refers to the strategies for teaching and developing children in a special education environment.
 You'll explore the ample research and relevant case studies to develop a plan for inclusive learning.

-Here, faculty introduce students to the theories that support the development of children and adolescents.
+- Educational Psychology: Here, faculty introduce students to the theories that support the development of children and adolescents.
 You'll look at both the proven classroom practices and the well-researched teaching principles that guide linguistic, cognitive, and social development in adolescents.

 Special education online degree concentrations allow you to narrow your scope of understanding in a specific area.
 They include specializations for a particular type of special need or even the degree of severity as a whole.
 There are also concentrations that focus on the laws and policies surrounding special education or the devices and practices used within the classroom itself.